 Douglas T. Picha

-In that capacity, Mr. Picha oversaw a comprehensive effort to attract volunteers and private philanthropic support for the benefit of Seattle Children’s.
-Before his retirement, he helped lead a comprehensive “It Starts With Yes” Campaign which, when completed, totaled over $1.4 billion in donations.
+After serving as President of the Seattle Children’s Foundation since its establishment in 1982, Regent Picha stepped into retirement in January 2022.
+Before his retirement, Regent Picha also served as a senior executive with the Seattle Children’s healthcare system.
+In that capacity, he oversaw an extensive effort to attract volunteers and private philanthropic support for the benefit of Seattle Children’s.
+Before his retirement, he helped lead a comprehensive “It Starts With Yes” campaign which, when completed, totaled over $1.4 billion in donations.
 Seattle Children’s Foundation has consistently been ranked as one of the largest healthcare philanthropic organizations in the country.

-In 1990 Mr. Picha founded the Woodmark Group which is comprised of twenty-nine of the world’s largest children’s hospitals.
-From this organization, which is comprised of peer institutions, he founded a North American $10,000 annual gift program known as the Children’s Circle of Care.
-This initiative was launched in September, 1995 with over 600 major donors.
+In 1990, Regent Picha founded the Woodmark Group, which is comprised of twenty-nine of the world’s largest children’s hospitals.
+From this organization, he founded a North American $10,000 annual gift program known as the Children’s Circle of Care.
+This initiative was launched in September 1995, with over 600 major donors.
 In 2023, there were nearly 8,000 CCC-level donors who together gave $830 million to their respective children’s hospitals.

-Mr. Picha served on the Board of Trustees of the College Success Foundation (CSF) in both Washington State and Washington D.C. from 2007-2019.
+Regent Picha served on the Board of Trustees of the College Success Foundation (CSF) in both Washington State and Washington D.C. from 2007 – 2019.
 CSF primarily serves first generation college students from around the country.

-He currently serves as a member of the Washington State University Board of Regents.
-He also serves as a Board of Trustees Member of the Seattle Time’s Community Impact Fund.
+Along with his current service on the Washington State University Board of Regents, he also serves as a Board of Trustees Member of the Seattle Times’ Community Impact Fund.

 Office: Member